udacity/cd0157-Server-Deployment-and-Containerization/README.md

 1. Fork this project by pressing the fork buton
 2. Locally clone your Forked version.
 You can now begin modifying it.

-## Containarizing and Running Locally
+## Containerizing and Running Locally
 The supplied flask app is a very simple api with three endpoints.
 GET '/': This is a simple health check, which returns the response 'Healthy'.
 POST '/auth': This  takes a email and password as json arguments and returns a jwt token base on a custom secret.